Health Management Resources

 Health Management Resources, also known as HMR, offers weight management programs that combine a structured diet, physical activity, and often some types of life-coaching.
-In early November 2022, the company announced its closure and winding down of activities.
-As of December 30, 2022 - HMR was purchased by 10Oaks, the same company that owns Profile Plan Nutrition + Wellness.
+As of December 30, 2022 - HMR was purchased by Profile Plan.

 History

 HMR was founded as a separate company in 1983, and has provided its programs to U.S. hospitals, medical centers, provider groups, and health systems.
 More recently, HMR introduced a self-directed program that participants can access online with the option of coaching support by phone.

 In 2013, HMR became a subsidiary of Merck & Co., Inc. and was part of Merck's Healthcare Services & Solutions, a separate entity from the pharmaceutical business, which focuses on improving the healthcare experience for patients, providers, and payers.

 In January 2020, HMR was acquired by Providence St. Joseph Health.

 Moreover, HMR has been included on U.S. News & World Report's rankings for 38 Weight-Loss Diets.